YW767486516/AspNetCore.Docs/aspnetcore/grpc/clientfactory.md

 gRPC clients created by the factory in a gRPC service can be configured with `EnableCallContextPropagation()` to automatically propagate the deadline and cancellation token to child calls.

 Call context propagation works by reading those details from the current gRPC request context and automatically propagating them to outgoing calls made by the gRPC client.
-Call context propagation is an excellent way of ensuring complex, nested gRPC scenarios always propagate the deadline and cancellation.
+Call context propagation is an excellent way of ensuring that complex, nested gRPC scenarios always propagate the deadline and cancellation.

 ```csharp
 services